People are using the Keyword Golden Ratio and they’re getting great results. The results I saw for my own niche sites are ridiculous.

 - It’s hard to write unique content on really similar topics.
 There is no way around it.
 And if you write it yourself, you’ll have a hard time doing it.
 If you hire a writer, then the writer will think you’re a little silly to ask for such similar content.

 - Google Panda might come after you.
-You’ll have content that’s verging on being duplicate.
-Google Panda punishes your site in the search results if you have low quality content on your site, and a factor in that equation is having duplicate content.
+You’ll have content that’s verging on being a duplicate.
+Google Panda punishes your site in the search results if you have low-quality content on your site, and a factor in that equation is having duplicate content.
 (Spammy content and too many ads can also trigger Panda issues.)

 The Panda impact is the most important thing to consider since it actually impacts rankings, traffic, and revenue.